What is alpha thalassemia?

 What causes alpha thalassemia?

-alpha-globin genes) are missing or damaged.
+of the hemoglobin molecule are missing or damaged.

 There are 4 types of alpha thalassemia: